-- (1) An early learning provider must ensure any consumption of tobacco, cannabis, and vapor products complies with Chapter 70.160 RCW.
-Smoking and consumption is prohibited: - (a) In any indoor or outdoor licensed space; - (b) In motor vehicles used to transport children during business hours; - (c)-While the provider is off site but responsible for supervising children, such as during field trips; and - (d) In early learning programs, smoking is prohibited during operating hours.
-Weight #7 ((a)-(d)) - (e)-within 25 feet of any entrance per RCW 70.160.075, exit, window, or ventilation intake of the early learning program.
-Weight #5 (e only)
+- (1) An early learning provider must prohibit the use of tobacco, cannabis, and vapor products, pursuant to RCW 70.160.
+Smoking is prohibited: - (a) In any indoor or outdoor licensed space; - (b) Within 25 feet of any entrance, exit, window, or ventilation intake of the early learning program and in view of children; - (c) In motor vehicles used to transport children during business hours; - (d) While the provider is off site but responsible for supervising children, such as during field trips; and - (e) In family home early learning programs, smoking is prohibited during operating hours.